 Once this is done, you can share the glossary across the company, and continue updating it as the business evolves and grows.

-A Michigan-based healthcare provider successfully grew its business by acquiring and merging with other companies, but quickly realized this had created a problem.
+re provider successfully grew its business by acquiring and merging with other companies, but quickly realized this had created a problem.
 Business terms were being used inconsistently, which made it hard for everyone to communicate.

 Using OvalEdge, they were able to solve this by building a business glossary of standardized terminology, giving the whole company access.
 This has helped them communicate more effectively, and make better business decisions.

 As we’ve already talked about, there are many benefits to storing large amounts of data, but there is also a lot of risk.